moldir23/ICS_Acoustic_Analysis/README.md

 # Intra-word Code-Switching: Acoustic Analysis

-A pilot experiment by Moldir Baidildinova (mbaidild@uci.edu, m.baydildinova@gmail.com).
+A pilot experiment by Moldir Baidildinova, a first-year PhD student at the University of California, Irvine (UCI) (mbaidild@uci.edu, m.baydildinova@gmail.com).

 Repo created: May 13, 2025

 ---